ayushk16/todo-with-portgres/README.md

    ```
    npm install
    ```
-3. Create a PostgreSQL database and update the configuration in .env file with your database credentials.
+3. Create a PostgreSQL database and update the configuration in `.env` file with your database credentials use `.env.example` as refrence.
 4. Start Express Server :
    ```cli
    npm start